Pdevadiga45/OpenVPN--Implementation/README.md

-# OpenVPN - Secure VPN Implementation
+# OpenVPN - Secirty Tool Implementation

 This project demonstrates the implementation of a secure VPN tunnel using OpenVPN.
 It includes configuration files for both the OpenVPN server and client, enabling a secure, encrypted connection between two devices on different networks.